ibm-cloud-docs/cloud-logs/migration-limitations.md

 - The migration tool fails creating instances automatically due to the service plan when you run `ibmcloud logging migrate create-resources --api`.
 If you use the Terraform option `ibmcloud logging migrate create-resources --terraform -f`, change the service plan from `beta` to `standard` before you apply the Terraform scripts.

+    This issue is fixed in the Migration tool plugin v0.1.10. {: note}

 ## Custom roles
 {: #mig-customroles}